 Any advice for entrepreneurs looking to create disruptive technologies?

-Don’t focus on the technology, concentrate on the market, the unbearable pain points that people have and what you would need to have or do to resolve that, then move into technology build.
-You will fail a lot and if you don’t then you’re not pushing yourself hard enough (same as in the water).
+Don’t focus on the technology, concentrate on the market, the unbearable pain points that people have and what you would need to have or do to resolve that, then move into technology build. (same as in the water).